redhat-apac-stp/rosa-with-velero-restic/README.md

 	      "Action": "sts:AssumeRoleWithWebIdentity",
 	      "Condition": {
 	        "StringEquals": {
-	          "<your OIDC provider>:sub": "system:serviceaccount:velero:velero"
+	          "<your OIDC provider>:sub": "system:serviceaccount:velero:velero-server"
 	        }
 	      }
 	    }
 	  ]
 	}

-The above trust relationship assumes that Velero will be installed into a namespace velero with a service account of velero.
-If this is not true substitute your values accordingly for the conditional check.
-You can obtain the identity of your OIDC provider using the rosa describe cluster and remove the https:// prefix.
+You can obtain the identity of your OIDC provider using the rosa describe cluster command.

+Assign a privileged security context to the Velero service account.

+	oc adm policy add-scc-to-user privileged -z velero-server -n velero

+Create a values.yaml file with the following contents:

+Install Velero using a Helm chart.

+	helm repo add vmware-tanzu https://vmware-tanzu.github.io/helm-charts
+	helm repo update
+	helm install vmware-tanzu/velero -n velero -f values.yaml

 Run the Velero installer with the following options set to obtain short-term credentials via STS and integrated support for Restic backup/restore of persistent volumes.
 Substitute with the name of your S3 bucket and account accordingly.